Selective "Selective Prediction": Reducing Unnecessary Abstention in Vision-Language Reasoning: Experiments

 \subsubsection{Calibrated VLM Confidence Estimates}

+One key requirement for \recoverr is that, for a prediction $\answer$, the VLM can also return a \emph{calibrated} confidence score $\prob{\vlm}(\answer) \in [0, 1]$.
+Thus, a first step when applying \recoverr\ to a new VLM is identifying a confidence function that produces calibrated confidence estimates.

 Confidence estimates for generative VLMs are not well defined.
 Straightforward estimates such as the product of answer token likelihoods can severely underestimate model confidence due to factors like \emph{surface form competition}~\cite{holtzman2021surface}.
 Inspired by~\citet{Tian2023JustAF}, we devise a Self-Prompting technique for estimating $\prob{\vlm}(\answer)$ by prompting the VLM to verify ``yes'' or ``no'' correctness of its predictions and examine the resulting probability distribution (full details in Appendix~\ref{sec:self-prompting}).
-We further calibrated this confidence estimate using Platt scaling~\cite{platt1999probabilistic}.
-We divide the A-OKVQA training data into 12,000 examples are used to fit the calibration model and 5,000 to evaluate calibration error.
-We find that off-the-shelf BLIP2 tends to be overconfident, evidenced by prediction confidence being consistently higher than accuracy (Figure~\ref{fig:calibration}).
-Platt scaling further reduces calibration error for both VLMs.
+The Self-Prompting confidence can be further calibrated using Platt scaling~\cite{platt1999probabilistic}.

+We compare three methods for extracting VLM confidence scores: product of token probabilities, mean of token probabilities, and Self-Prompting.
+For each VLM, we evaluate the calibration error of these confidence functions on a set of 5,000 examples from the A-OKVQA training data.
+The remaining 12,000 examples are used to calibrate Self-Prompting with Platt scaling.
+We find that Self-Prompting (both \textit{off-the-shelf} and \emph{calibrated}) has the lowest calibration error for the BLIP models, whereas the mean of token probabilities has lowest error for LLaVA-1.5 (Figure~\ref{fig:calibration}).
+We therefore use these respective methods for estimating VLM confidence in our experiments with \recoverr.